alphagov/paas-tech-docs/source/documentation/deploying_apps/index.md

 To achieve this, you must:

-- specify the internal route in the private app's manifest
+- specify the private route in the private app's manifest
 - set the private app URL as an environment variable in the public app's manifest
 - create a network policy for both apps